Summer Tilapia with Basel Pesto Pasta

 In a food processor or blender, combine the basil, nuts, garlic, salt & pepper by pulsing until finely chopped.
 With the machine running, through the "pour-hole", slowly add the oil to yield a smooth consistency.
 Transfer the basil mixture to a medium bowl.
 Add the cheese and stir to combine.
 The pesto should be refrigerated if not using right away.

 A few notes on basil pesto: Traditionally basil pesto is made with pine nuts.
 Pine nuts have become incredibly expensive.
 I also caution on "bargain" priced pine nuts as they may not be sourced from a reliable producer and will leave a metallic flavor in the mouth.
 Thus, I have begun replacing pine nuts with walnuts in most recipes.
-Also, basil is usually made with olive oil.
-I sometimes use canola or grape seed oil for a slightly lighter flavor.
+Also, pesto is traditionally made with olive oil.

 The pesto freezes well in small containers.
 Add a thin layer of oil on top of the pesto to keep it from turning brown.